PRUEBAdelaCOSA/image-quilting/README.md

 # Image Quilting

+This project was an exam submission for the *Tool- und Plugin-Programmierung* module, and I received a grade of **1.0**.

 This project implements advanced **image quilting techniques** to generate large, visually coherent textures from small input patches.
 The method minimizes visible seams and repetitive patterns using algorithms such as **Minimum Error Boundary Cut** and **Mean Squared Error (MSE)**-based block selection.

 ## Features